LorenzoCorbella74/my-engine-2d/README.md

 # MY-ENGINE-2D

-I have always been fascinated by video game engines and my-engine-2d is my effort in typescript and WebGL to make my own ...ultra ligth version.
+I have always been fascinated by video game engines and my-engine-2d is my effort in typescript and WebGL to learn how to build one.
 To not reinvent the wheel the engine is based on the following technologies:

 - [Pixijs v.7.2](https://pixijs.com/) for rendering 2D assets,
 - [Pixi Sounds v.5](https://pixijs.io/sound/examples/index.html) for sounds,